GPT-5.2 ProBatch 2

 • P = the problem / question (what you’re trying to explain)

-• H = the hypothesis set (live models still standing)
+• H = the set (live models still standing)

 • R = the representation / language you’re using (units, abstractions, what counts as “explanation”)